Fairbank Memorial Park

 Fairbank Memorial Park is a park located in the neighbourhood of Fairbank in Toronto, Ontario, Canada.

 Description

 The park's official address is 2213 Dufferin Street.
 It is bordered on the west by Dufferin Street, on the north by Keywest Avenue, and on the south by Gibson Street.
 It consists of 9.1 acre of ground, which contains the Fairbank Memorial Community Recreation Centre.
 It is home to Fairbank Outdoor Pool, a swimming pool that is run by the City of Toronto Parks, Forestry and Recreation West Toronto York District Aquatics Department.
 The facility consists of a baby pool, a large pool, and an eating area.
 The pool fits a capacity of 250 patrons which including a maximum of 50 in the baby pool area.
 The park also has a playground, an open athletic field for sports like rugby or soccer, and athletic courts for baseball, basketball, and bocce.

-The park is situated in a ravine with steep slopes.
+The park is situated in a ravine with steep slopes, often used in winter by locals for sledding and tobogganing.
+However, with the current construction of the Fairbank-Silverthorn Storm Trunk Sewer System, the park is boarded up in areas that do not allow for this winter activity.
+The park still remains open to residents despite construction.